 If your Italian ancestor never naturalized in the US, you will need to obtain a “Certificate of Nonexistence of Records” from the Record’s Chief of the United States Citizenship and Immigration Services (USCIS).
 Most Consulates also require a subsequent search and letter of no-records from the National Archives and Records Administration and the County Archives.
-Additional documentation may also be required such as an Alien File, a copy of the Census Report or WWI Draft Registration showing the non-naturalized status of your Italian ancestor.
+Additional documentation may also be required such as an Alien File, or a copy of the relevant census report showing the non-naturalized status of your Italian ancestor.

 Our researchers are highly skilled in obtaining the documents that you need, and we have developed collaborative working relationships with the National Archives and Records Administration (NARA), and both the USCIS Genealogy Services and USCIS Records Division.

 - Naturalization record procurement or Certificate of Nonexistence of Record